 7.1 – Why networking is so powerful

-Networking doesn't necessarily only mean that you're targeting rich people who could potentially fund your business one day.
+Networking doesn't only necessarily mean that you're just targeting rich people who could potentially fund your business one day.

 Networking serves many purposes and when done right, will have a very big bang for the buck.